-Pay to Play: Adapting to the New Facebook Algorithm
+Pay to Play: The New Facebook Algorithm

 For most businesses, setting up a Facebook fan page was a no brainer.
 But now, we have just walked into a new era.
 The recent Facebook updates have left small business owners banging their heads against the walls.
 We won’t let fear take over… instead, we’ll walk you through all you need to know to keep up with Facebook!